Aero-Blue/BTalk-AutoReply/README.md

 This script was made for [BitcoinTalk](https://bitcointalk.org/) (an internet forum) in order to make "bumping" (or auto-replying every 24 hours) a much easier process.

+## Scheduled Deletions

+Now support for automic deletions!
+Deletions are scheduled to a static text file with their relative post time.
+Whenever the script is started, it will read the file and delete any posts that are 24 hours or older.
+I built it this way so interrupts (stopping the script) would not affect scheduled items.

 ## Setup

 1. Download the lastest version of Python [here](https://www.python.org/downloads/) if needed.